 The finance industry has experienced a turbulent period of Fintech disruption in recent years.
 In fact, 75% of the finance sector companies surveyed by KPMG stated that changing customer needs is the key area where disruptive Fintech companies have been challenging the traditional finance businesses.
 Although customers' needs are the basis for any business, in today’s competitive and customer-centric landscape, businesses must understand the customer on a much deeper level to come up with more innovative solutions.
-It is at this point that Design Thinking comes in.
+It is at this point that Design Thinking in finance comes in.

 In its essence, Design Thinking is a customer-centered process for solving problems.
 It includes understanding people’s needs, defining their challenges, brainstorming solutions, and then prototyping and testing the solutions.
 Through Design Thinking, teams and individuals combine what is desired and needed by the user with what is technologically feasible under the circumstances and viable for the business.

-Banks acknowledge the importance of Design Thinking and look for ways to transform their organizations.
+Banks acknowledge the importance of Design Thinking in financial services and look for ways to transform their organizations.
 BBVA has trained 1,000 Design Thinking experts to educate their employees to apply this approach on a daily basis.
 Capital One has developed “Capital One 360 Café”, a hybrid bank/coffee shop branch where the bank’s employees can freely speak with their customers to understand customer banking experiences.
 In addition, many banks worldwide have acquired Fintech companies, creating accelerators to attract them.

 Yet, Fintech companies are becoming more popular among customers who are switching their current accounts from banks to Fintech organizations.
 In only a 3-year period, Revolut has acquired more than 1 million users, from which 250 thousand are active users; the company aims to reach 100 million users by 2022.
 Other Fintech companies are following a similar trend, with Design Thinking characteristics as a means to understand users, and continuously testing of products emerging as core advantages.